chexjiang/spCorr/README.md

 - `cov_mat`: A matrix of covariates, including spatial coordinates and any confounders.

 - `formula1`: A formula specifying the model to be used for fitting the marginal distributions.
+    - If no confounder needs to be removed, set `formula1 = "1"`.
+    - If confounders need to be removed, specify `formula1 = "confounder_name"`, where `confounder_name` is the column name from `cov_mat` representing the confounder.

 - `family1`: The distribution family for marginals (e.g., `'gaussian'`, `'poisson'`, `'nb'`).